-The champagne pool are a series of rock pools on the southern coast of Fraser Island.
+The champagne pool is a series of rock pools on the southern coast of Fraser Island.

 Formed by a natural rock bridge, these tidal pools turn into a bubbly Jacuzzi when the waves crash over them.

-They are definitely worth a visit and only a short walk from the beach.
+They are definitely worth a visit and are only a short walk from the beach.

-The stunning scenery of the area, coupled with a variety of unspoilt beaches and water holes, are sure to appeal.
+The stunning scenery of the area, coupled with a variety of unspoilt beaches and water holes, is sure to appeal.

 While full of fun for families who like to snorkel in shallow waters with the kids.
 It is like a little aquarium filled with tiny fish everywhere that are trapped in the pools at low tide.

 Indian Head is a popular spot on Fraser Island, located at the northern tip of the island.

 As the name suggests, it is shaped like a head with two lookout points that provide 360-degree views of the coastline, rainforest and Great Sandy Strait.